 The Bonds maturing on or after February 15, 2034 are subject to redemption at the option of the District in whole or in part on August 15, 2033 or any date thereafter, at a price equal to the principal amount thereof, plus accrued interest to the date of redemption.
-(See "THE BONDS - Optional Redemption").
-If two or more serial bonds of consecutive maturities are combined into one or more "Term Bonds" by the winning bidder for the Bonds, such Term Bonds will be subject to mandatory sinking fund redemption in accordance with the provisions of the Order (see "THE BONDS - Mandatory Sinking Fund Redemption").
+In addition, the Term Bonds (hereinafter defined) are subject to mandatory sinking fund redemption as described herein.
+(See "THE BONDS - Optional Redemption and "THE BONDS - Mandatory Sinking Fund Redemption.")

+MATURITY SCHEDULE

-MATURITY SCHEDULE (On Inside Cover)
+(On Inside Cover)

-The Bonds are offered for delivery when, as and if issued, and received by the initial purchaser (the "Purchaser" or the "Initial Purchaser") subject to the approval of legality by the Attorney General of the State of Texas and the approval of certain legal matters by McCall, Parkhurst & Horton L.L.P., Dallas, Texas, Bond Counsel.
+The Bonds are offered for delivery when, as and if issued, and received by the initial purchaser at a competitive sale (the "Purchaser" or the "Initial Purchaser") subject to the approval of legality by the Attorney General of the State of Texas and the approval of certain legal matters by McCall, Parkhurst & Horton L.L.P., Dallas, Texas, Bond Counsel.
 The Bonds are expected to be available for initial delivery through the facilities of DTC on or about June 11, 2025.